Dorothy Warenskjold: Personal life

 Dorothy Warenskjold never married.
 Her fiance had been shot down during World War II, over the German fleet base at Kiel in 1943, leaving her devastated.
 She was a buoyant person and eventually resumed social relations with other suitors, but her constant musical touring and travelling were a complication.
 When not on tour, she lived mainly with family (in the San Francisco Bay area before 1953, and thereafter in the Los Angeles area) until her mother's death in 1991.
 Her many friends included figures such as San Francisco operatic passepartout James Schwabacher, philanthropist Noel Sullivan, champion dog breeder/sometime opera journalist Lilian Barber, recorded sound restorer/California historian Lance Bowling, and prominent musical names such as Licia Albanese, Lotte Lehmann and James Melton, among others.

 Dorothy Warenskjold in Lilian Barber's home at age 87, August 2008.
 Courtesy of Lilian Barber.

 In 2004, she moved to Lenexa, Kansas to be near remaining family.
 She died there two days after Christmas, 2010, at age 89.

+In memoriam, opera commentator and frequent Texaco Metropolitan Opera Broadcast panelist Bruce Burroughs wrote, "...one of the loveliest of all lyric soprano voices of the last 70 years...an under-appreciated, wonderful American artist."
+James Forrest wrote, "Another under-utilized American artist; a lovely voice."